albertinator/deploy-scripts/gatsby-2-s3cloudfront/README.md

 ## Usage

-Copy all files in this directory to the root of your Create React App app.
+Copy all files in this directory to the root of your Gatsby app.
 Then open `deploy.sh` and replace the following variables at the top:

 <table>
   <tr>